turukawa/whyqd/readme.md

 While you can write your own views and templates, I have included a minimalist wiqi interface influenced by blog sites like [Medium](http://medium.com) and [WriteBox](http://writeboxapps.com/).
 Note a few permutations of this wiqi:

  - WYSIWIG writing interface: no separation of view vs editing pages;
- - Minimal interface: there is an assumption you know what you're doing, no queries regarding forking, new versions, etc.
+ - Minimal interface: there is an assumption you know what you're doing, no queries regarding branching, new versions, etc.
- - Permissions-based: if you own a document, you can do what you like, if you don't, you fork it if you want to change it;
+ - Permissions-based: if you own a document, you can do what you like, if you don't, you branch it if you want to change it;
  - Merge-changes: if you want to merge two docs, view the diff, edit and commit;

 I will put a demo up at some point so you can see this in action.